curl/everything-curl/usingcurl-verbose.md

    HTTP request was made without `-L` to follow redirects.

-- %{remote_ip} shows the remote IP address of the most recently made connection - can be either IPv4 or IPv6.
+- %{remote_ip} shows the remote IP address of the most recently made connection—can be either IPv4 or IPv6.

 - %{remote_port} shows the remote port number of the most recently made connection.

-- %{size_download} shows the total amount of bytes that were downloaded.
+- %{size_download} shows the total number of bytes that were downloaded.

-- %{size_header} shows the total amount of bytes of the downloaded headers.
+- %{size_header} shows the total number of bytes of the downloaded headers.

-- %{size_request} shows the total amount of bytes that were sent in the HTTP request.
+- %{size_request} shows the total number of bytes that were sent in the HTTP request.

-- %{size_upload} shows the total amount of bytes that were uploaded.
+- %{size_upload} shows the total number of bytes that were uploaded.

 - %{speed_download} shows the average download speed that curl measured for the complete download in bytes per second.